chain4travel/caminojs/README.md

 * Metrics API
 * PlatformVM API (P-Chain)

 We built CaminoJS with ease of use in mind.
-With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
-We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).
+With this library, any Javascript developer is able to interact with a node on the Camino Platform who has enabled their API endpoints for the developer's consumption.
+We keep the library up-to-date with the latest changes in the [Camino Platform Specification](https://docs.camino.foundation/).

   Using CaminoJS, developers can: